5. A Ministerial Student Speaks

 His enthusiastic spirit permeated his classes.
 His zeal even came through when he had to be out of town holding a revival meeting in a church on one of his revivals.
 On some of those occasions, he asked me to fill in for him in class by reading his notes aloud.

 Quite frankly, I would have given him a D in penmanship.
 Therefore, I never liked to get up in front of a class and start reading what he had written for the first time.
 I almost always had to go over them a few times ahead of the class to make sure of the words.
-However, the content, the urgency it expressed, and the spirit with which the notes had been written melted away all thoughts of bad penmanship and when the class was over, I would have to mark his work with an it A+.
+However, the content, the urgency it expressed, and the spirit with which the notes had been written melted away all thoughts of bad penmanship, and when the class was over, I would have to mark his work with an A+.
 I knew why he had not typed out the class notes -- he was too busy trying to win another person to Christ or training someone else to do it.

 Faults.
 Did Paul McGrady have faults?
 "More than anyone else," he would quickly answer.

 But this was part of his greatness.
 He knew he had faults and said he had so many that he could not begin to name all of them.
-He was aware of his many shortcomings and he worked on them.
+He was aware of his many shortcomings, and he worked on them.
 He knew he was weak, and thus, he determined to depend on the Lord even more than ever.

 Growing a church